jonathanlunabiom/SVG-Logo-Maker/README.md

 ## Description

-SVG-Logo-Maker allow you to create an svg logo with a maximun of 3 characters.
+SVG-Logo-Maker allow you to create an svg logo with a maximum of 3 characters.
 Only by running the main file in your terminal you may set up the characteristics of your logo, with just a few answers you may receive an .svg file to implement on your own websites.

 ## Usage